bizhishui/bizhishui.github.io/_posts/2021-05-09-Create-Video-Tools.md

     height=1195
 ```

-If they size are not even, you may need crop it, otherwise you'll get error in following step when you want embedded one video in another.
+If they size are not even, you may need crop it, otherwise you'll get error in following step when you want embed one video in another.
 For this, you can just do
 ```
     ffmpeg -i ./video_name.mp4 -filter:v "crop=2126:1194:1:1" ./video_name_cropped.mp4